jamespooley/brain-age-prediction/notes/literature-review.md

 ### Prospective correction – measure during scan and adjust scanning parameters

-Prospective motion correction works by employing pulse sequences that modify the location of data acquisition at each timepoint.
+Prospective motion correction works by employing pulse sequences that modify the location of data acquisition at each timepoint; i.e., real-time updating of the pulse sequence.

 According to the Poldrack et al. fMRI book:
 >"One relatively new development in fMRI methods is the availability of pulse